brutalzinn/go-mqtt-integration/README.md

 This project done for get me warnings about my week.
 Lets suppose you has a Alexa and a Home Assistant OS running in your home.
 I really dont know but this keeps my mind in "secure mode" to do some crazy things with my computer while a football soccer is running around me and i only have my windows notebook available and my neighbors are doing much noise.
 Alexa and HO has temperature sensors and small shedules diaries to help me to handle with my routine.
 This integration is really welcome when i need external inputs to get out myself of my mind blowing.
 A counter part to my sensorial disorder and my perception of time and space when i am disreguled ( i am autists and sometime my support level ups and i cant finish small priorities of my day )

-A nice diagram made by chatgpt to help me to explain this project to my friends and why i quit my league of legends party to do this. ( SORRY )

 # How to setup